SrRapero720/waterframes/README.md

 - [**CreativeMD**](https://github.com/CreativeMD): For making LittleFrames inspiriting me.
 Having me patience on the PRs and begin a nice dude.

+# 🌐 TRANSLATORS
+- English (SrRapero720)
+- Mexican Spanish (SrRapero720)
+- Russian (Heimdallr-1)

 # ⁉️ FAQ
-- No ports to Fabric
+- If it appears an error playing videos, try installing VLC
-- No backports to 1.16.5 (sorry, but it isn't possible)
+- No backports to 1.16.5 (is not possible)
-- WATERMeDIA and CreativeCore are required dependencies

 ## ©️ COPYRIGHT AND PERMISSIONS
 Copyright SrRapero720—All rights reserved